Ekan5h/RISC-V-ISA-Simulator/README.md

 ## Contributions
-As this was a team project so it is difficult to completely segregate out the work done by each us but the following would give some outline.
+As this was a team project so it is difficult to completely segregate out the work done by each us but the following would give some outline. <br />
 Sakshay - I Type <br />
 Atul - S Type <br />
 Hansin - SB Type <br />